occipital/django-content-settings/docs/caching.md

 # Caching

-There are two storages of raw data - DB and thread data.
-The cache is using to signal that it is time for local cache to be updated.
+There are two storage mechanisms for raw data: the database (DB) and thread-local storage.
+The cache is used to signal when the local cache needs to be updated.

 During the first run, a checksum is calculated for all registered variables.
-The checksum will be used as a cash key that signalise that value is is updated and need to be updated from DB.
+This checksum acts as a cache key that signals when a value has been updated and needs to be refreshed from the DB.

-The value from DB is taken only when at least one setting in the thread was requested.
-In that case we request data from the DB only when it is requred.
+Values from the DB are retrieved only when at least one setting in the thread is requested.
+In this case, data is fetched from the DB only when required.

-When at least one setting was requested - all of the raw values are fetched as saved in the thread.
-In that case all of the settings are consistent.
+Once at least one setting is requested, all raw values are fetched and saved in the thread-local storage.
+This ensures that all settings remain consistent.

-Raw data of a setting converts to py object of teh setting only when the setting was requested.
-In that case system do not spend too much time to convert all of the raw data.
-And since raw data can only be converted to on py object - it is ok to be converted any time.
+Raw data for a setting is converted to a Python object only when the setting is requested.
+This avoids unnecessary processing of all raw data.
+Since raw data can be converted to a Python object at any time, this approach is efficient.

-Every request system checks the cache to check is the checksum value was changed.
-And if it is changed - system marks the thread data as not populated.
+For every request, the system checks the cache to verify if the checksum value has changed.
+If it has, the thread-local data is marked as unpopulated.

-When the system repopulates (the setting is requested again after being unpopulated) - it updates all of the raw values but py object will be invalidated only in case of raw value was changed.
+When the system repopulates (i.e., a setting is requested again after being marked unpopulated), it updates all raw values.
+However, Python objects are invalidated only if the corresponding raw value has changed.

-The cache trigger class is responsible for updating Py values when corresponding database values are updated.
+The cache trigger class is responsible for updating Python objects when the corresponding database values are updated.

 The default trigger class is `content_settings.cache_triggers.VersionChecksum`, and its name is stored in [`CONTENT_SETTINGS_CACHE_TRIGGER`](settings.md#content_settings_cache_trigger).

 ---

-## Raw to Py to Value
+## Raw to Python to Value

 The journey from a database raw value to the setting's final returned value (`settings` attribute) consists of two stages:

-1. **Creating a Py Object from the Raw Value**:
+1. **Creating a Python Object from the Raw Value**:
-   - The process of retrieving an updated value includes converting the raw value into a Py object.
+   - Retrieving an updated value involves converting the raw value into a Python object.

 2. **Using the `give` Function**:
-   - The `give` function of the type class converts the Py object into the attribute's final value.
+   - The `give` function of the type class converts the Python object into the attribute's final value.

 ### Behavior for Different Types:
 - **Simple Types**:
-   - The `give` function directly returns the Py object.
+   - The `give` function directly returns the Python object.

 - **Complex Types**:
    - The `give` function can: